brianmcn/Zelda1RandoTools/doc/use.md

       ...will report 1 large and 6 small secrets, when actually there will be 3 large and 4 small secrets
  - if you discover you are in (unmixed) first quest, consider clicking the HSQ button (see below)
  - if you discover you are in (unmixed) second quest, consider clicking the HFQ button (see below)

+##### <a id="startup-o"></a> Options

+The options menu appears on the startup page, but most options can be changed later by bringing up the Options Menu while the application is running.
+The only option you need to do beforehand is Listen for Speech TODO

 POPUPS